-Any legal action arising out of, or related to, the Plan and filed against Moda Health by a member or any third party, must be filed in court no more than 3 years after the time the claim was filed (see section 11.1).
+Any legal action arising out of, or related to, the Plan and filed against the Plan, Moda Health or OEBB by a member or any third party, must be filed in court no more than 3 years after the time the claim was filed (see section 11.1).
 All internal levels of appeal under the Plan must be exhausted before filing a legal action in court.